luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 This effect is not seen for people-centrism.
 As illustrated in @tab:descriptives, the FDP has received an almost negligible number of likes on their videos.
 A review of their YouTube content reveals that the FDP has disabled the like feature on nearly all of their videos.
-Consequently, we will exclude the FDP from the subsequent analysis.
+Consequently, we will exclude the FDP from the subsequent analysis relating to the number of likes.

-#figure(
-  image("figures/figure_3.svg", width: 100%),
-  // placement: auto,
-  caption: [
-    Negative Binomial Regression on Number of Likes per Video.
-Anti-elitism is z-transformed by the channel mean.
-Channel and Anti-Elitism are modeled using an interaction effect.
-We control for the year of release and video length.
-  ]
-) <fig:nb_reg_likes>

 #figure(
   image("figures/figure_4.svg", width: 100%),